-Thermally conductive plastic – How PlastFormance technology can replace existing metal products
+Thermally conductive plastic – How innovative PlastFormance technology can replace metal

-A thermally conductive plastic is abrasive, expensive and difficult to process?
+The myth: Thermally conductive plastic is abrasive, expensive, and difficult to process?

-The solution to these challenges lies in the appropriate technology!
+The solution to these challenges lies in the right technology!

-Here we show, how a state-of-the-art thermally conductive plastic with electrical insulation provides the ideal combination of performance, injection moldability and system cost.
+This article will help you discover how state-of-the-art thermally conductive plastics with electrical insulation deliver the ideal combination of performance, injection moldability, and system cost.

 Thermally conductive plastic and its applications

-The general trend in electronics is the miniaturization of electronic components and assemblies with even higher computing power at the same time.
-The power density is increasing, which means that heat generation in the component becomes the limiting factor for service life.
-As a result of the increased heat generation, thermal management is an increasingly important issue for the designer of assemblies, which require cooling.
-A thermally conductive plastic only makes sense if the assembly can be cooled efficiently.
+The general trend in electronics is the miniaturization of electronic components and assemblies, coupled with ever-increasing computing power.
+Power density is rising, making heat generation within the component a limiting factor for its lifespan.
+This increased heat generation means that thermal management is becoming an increasingly important consideration for designers of assemblies requiring cooling.
+A thermally conductive plastic is only suitable if the assembly can be efficiently cooled.

-Generally, current state-of-the-art heat sinks are still largely made of metals, such as aluminum.
-The disadvantage is the lack of insulating properties.
-This requires the use of interface materials for electrical insulation, which are expensive and have a poor thermal conduction.
+Currently, heat sinks are still largely made of metals, such as aluminum.
+The disadvantage lies in their lack of insulating properties, which necessitates the use of expensive, poorly thermally conductive interface materials for electrical insulation.

-A thermally conductive plastic with electrical insulation capabilities at the same time, can significantly reduce system complexity.
-By selecting suitable fillers, thermal conductivity and electrical insulation can be combined in one material.
-Thus, most of the components (e.g. of a heat sink) can be integrated in a single assembly.
-The innovation in the PlastFormance technology consists in the realization of extreme filling degrees in the thermally conductive plastic, while at the same time maintaining the injection moldability.
+A thermally conductive plastic with simultaneous electrical insulation can significantly reduce system complexity.
+By selecting suitable fillers, thermal conductivity and electrical insulation can be combined in a single thermally conductive plastic.
+This allows multiple components, such as those of a heat sink, to be integrated into a single part.
+The innovation of PlastFormance technology lies in achieving extremely high filler concentrations in the thermally conductive plastic while maintaining its injection moldability.
 The selected isometric particle morphology enables thermal conductivity in all spatial directions.

 Material requirements for heat sink components